The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Thankfully, newcomers can now play it on NVIDIA Shield to see why fans waited for the third installment for 16 years.
 We finally received one with Half-Life: Alyx.

-Half-Life 2 was made by Valve and has some of the best storytelling gaming has ever seen, and is even considered to be one of the greatest games of all time.
+Half-Life 2 was made by Valve and had some of the best storytelling gaming ever seen, and it is even considered one of the greatest games of all time.

 You are Gordon Freeman, and your goal is to escape an underground bunker.
 You must do this while surviving an alien invasion bent on destroying humanity.